WezkatZA/WORK/README.md

 - created a duplicate and removed unnecessary data
 - filtered the information by province, district and municipality (the structure of local government in South Africa).
 I created an additional sheet with information from my province, Eastern Cape.
 - Added an easy to read map on the Province sheet detailing the population of each province.

+**Tableau Visualisations**

+CO2 Emissions, Happiness Index and World Happiness Index are visualisations which I have created using data from a public dataset on Kaggle.
+[My tableau profile can be seen here](https://public.tableau.com/app/profile/wesley.schroeder)